kenhuangus/usf/gcp-genai.md

 **Isolate training environments:**
 Use VPC Service Controls to restrict network access and prevent data exfiltration.

+> **Note for Personal Accounts:** This step requires an Organization ID and Access Policy, which are not available for personal Google Cloud accounts.
+Skip this step if using a personal account.
+You can still implement other security measures at the project level.

 ```bash
 gcloud access-context-manager perimeters create llm-training-perimeter \